The Cheeky Monkey Media Blog

-I must admit, I am not very good with new year's resolutions.
-The first problem is actually deciding on one that doesn’t involve a fitness related goal.
-Second problem is actually sticking to it for more than 3 weeks.
+I must admit, I am not very good with new year’s resolutions.
+The first problem is actually deciding on one that doesn’t involve a fitness-related goal.
+The second problem is actually sticking to it for more than 3 weeks.
 This is probably true for you as well.
 Am I right?

 I Chose Drawing

 Well, it’s 2016, and this year I had to consider very carefully what I wanted to commit to.
 After considerable deliberation, I decided I would focus on drawing.
 I mean, really focus.
 This must sound a bit strange, seeing as I am a graphic designer… you would think that I would be drawing constantly in my job.
 Well truthfully, it really depends a lot on the type of design you do most often.
 For the past five years at least – most of what I have been involved in is web or UI design.
 So aside from initial wireframe sketches on graph paper that are barely legible even to me, and the occasional brand and logo design, I don’t get to really sit down and draw a lot.

 Actually, I never sit down and draw for fun anymore.